Cemetery Vandals, Bomb Threats: U.S. Hit With Fresh Wave Of Anti-Jewish Bigotry

 Last week, the FBI confirmed it was investigating the bomb threats as well as the vandalism at Jewish cemetery in Missouri where more than 100 headstones were vandalized or knocked over.
 Vice President Mike Pence visited the community to show his support in the wake of the attack.

-The Anti-Defamation League has already issued a security advisory warning Jewish institutions across the country to boost security and follow the guidance provides by the FBI and Department of Homeland Security.
+The ADL has already issued a security advisory warning Jewish institutions across the country to boost security and follow the guidance provides by the FBI and Department of Homeland Security.

 Ryan Lenz of the Southern Poverty Law Center, which monitors hate groups, told NBC News last week they don't know who is behind the spate of bomb threats.
-But he said there has been a spike in hate speech and hate group activity since Donald Trump was elected president.
+But he said there has been a spike in hate speech and hate group activity since Trump was elected.